keystonejs/keystone/.changeset/add-end-session.md

 "@keystone-6/auth": minor
 ---

-Adds the `EndSession` GraphQL mutation addition when `context.session.end` is defined
+Adds the `endSession` GraphQL mutation addition when `context.session.end` is defined